edgarsilva/go-insights/on-interfaces.md

 In go this means return structs instead of interfaces, and accept Interfaces if possible and the use case warrants it.

-There's a saying in Go that `Accept interfaces and return concrete types`.
+There's a saying in Go that goes like this ->

+> Accept interfaces and return concrete types.

+> Efficient Go (probably)

 Of course there are exceptions to this rule, but in general it's a good rule of thumb.
 The most common one is the `Error Type` which is an interface often